streamlit/docs/content/get-started/main-concepts/advanced-concepts.md

 └── streamlit_app.py
 ```

-For the above SQL example, your `secrets.toml` might look like the following:
+For the above SQL example, your `secrets.toml` file might look like the following:

 ```toml
 [connections.my_database]